Cedar Rapids-area residents whose health care providers recommend physical therapy aren’t always sure where to start.

 Luckily, physical therapists are always happy to explain to them, their family members and any caregivers what physical therapy is all about and why everyone of any age or health condition can benefit from it.

-The staff at Above and Beyond Home Health Care can answer questions from clients or others and explain the different types of therapy and other care options available.
-The home health care agency that serves eastern Iowa utilizes the skills of two talented physical therapists and two physical therapy assistants who are happy to offer their services to help clients feel better and reduce any pain.
+The staff at Above and Beyond Home Health Care can answer questions from patients or others and explain the different types of therapy and other care options available.
+The home health care agency that serves eastern Iowa utilizes the skills of two talented physical therapists and two physical therapy assistants who are happy to offer their services to help patients feel better and reduce any pain.

 Explaining physical therapy

 There are a lot of misconceptions about physical therapy.
 Some people may think of it as something that is only needed for specific trauma, such as a car accident, a fall or other injuries, and when that specific condition is improved, it isn’t needed any more.

 While this type of physical therapy is common, there are a lot more options available that can help people as they age.